shuang886/Terminader/README.md

 also likely need private Apple APIs, and likely will break constantly with new macOS versions.

+## System Requirements

+Intel or Apple Silicon Mac running macOS 14 (Sonoma).
+If you cannot use Sonoma, defining the `SUPPORT_IME` flag and making your own build should still mostly work.

 ## Known Issues and Excuses

 - Interactive programs are not going to work.
 That includes `vi`, but also